 Hamburg News: So has your name reinvented the bike?

 Natalia: Yes, you could say so.
 Motorised load carriers already exist, but our intelligent technology is unique.
 The sensor that we have developed measures the distance between bicycle and trailer.
 If the route goes downhill, a signal is sent to the brakes via the control system.
 If the route goes uphill, a signal is sent to the engine.
 In that way, the trailer knows exactly when to speed up or to hit the brakes.
-The cyclist does not notice the weight of the trailer and is travelling safer.
+The cyclist does not notice the weight of the trailer and travels safer.

 Hamburg News: How did the idea for Nüwiel come about?

-Natalia: Sandro got the idea while he was searching for an environment-friendly, alternative means of transport for taking his children around the city.
+Natalia: Sandro hit on the idea while he was searching for an environment-friendly, alternative means of transport for taking his children around the city.
 However, our team found that developing a trailer for children takes far longer than developing a load carrier for delivering e.g. packages.
 So we delayed the development of a trailer for children.
 At the moment, we are just about to launch a pilot phase with four logistics clients who will test our light load carrier with a gross vehicle weight of 100 to 120kg.
 In five years at the latest, we wish to offer a totally independent transporter – provided the legal framework exists then.

 Interview by Christin Apenbrink